mendix/docs/content/en/docs/appstore/connectors/aws-s3-connector.md

 #### 3.2.7 Move Object

 This action moves an object from one bucket to another bucket.
-The original object is deleted.
+The new object has the same key as the original object and the original object is deleted.

+{{% alert color="info" %}}
+You cannot change the key of an existing object.
+To do this, you should:

+* Get the object
+* Update the `Document/Name`
+* Put the object with its new name (key)
+* Delete the original object
+{{% /alert %}}

 **Parameters**